awslabs/autonomous-driving-data-framework/modules/core/metadata-storage/README.md

 - `RosbagBagFileTable`: name of the DDB table created for Rosbag Bagfile Data
 - `RosbagSceneMetadataTable`: name of the DDB table created for Rosbag Scene Data
 - `RosbagSceneMetadataStreamArn`: arn of the stream for the Rosbag Scene Metadata Table
+- `EventBusName`: name of the event bus in Event Bridge
+- `EventBusArn`: arn of the event bus in Event Bridge
 #### Output Example

 ```json